 What hardware should you buy for receiving weather information and other communications?
 In this chapter I take a look at the two main options, HF SSB and satellite phone, and make some recommendations.

-In this chapter I’m going to look at some of the options that we considered to solve the dangerous problem of wave strikes while heaved-to that I described in the last chapter, and then describe what we did do.
+Some of the options that we can use to solve the dangerous problem of wave strikes while heaved-to that I described in the last chapter.

 In the last chapter, we quantified how short battery life will be on a cruising boat with a standard electrical system, now let’s move on to fixing that.